 Why go: This Vermont town is often considered one of the most charming towns in America.
 The Woodstock Inn is its prime piece of real estate: a sprawling inn in the middle of a sleepy downtown that greets tired travelers with a roaring lobby fireplace.

 The deal: Thanks to a deal the inn is running through the end of March, the outdoorsy can swap skis for snowshoes and make the trek to a rustic log cabin (with a guide) for lunch.
 With rates starting at $443 a night, you'll get two nights at the hotel, daily breakfast at the in-house eatery (which sources ingredients from its nearby farm), and all the gear you need for your snowshoeing adventure.
 The tiny Suicide Six Ski area is worth a visit, too.

-Why go: Our Northern neighbor is celebrating its 150th anniversary with a gift to all travelers: entrance to Canadian National Parks for free.
-With prime skiing conditions, you’ll beat the crowds, to boot.
+Why go: Our Northern neighbor is celebrating its 150th anniversary with a gift to all travelers: entrance to Canadian National Parks is free for kids 17 and under.
+With prime skiing conditions, you'll beat the crowds, to boot.

-The deal: We’d suggest hitting picture-perfect Banff.
-Both Fairmont properties—the Fairmont Chateau Lake Louise and the Fairmont Banff Springs Hotel are offering late-winter deals, including fifth night (or sixth and seventh night) free plus a $200 activity voucher; and fourth night free, respectively.
+The deal: We'd suggest hitting picture-perfect Banff.
+Both Fairmont properties—the Fairmont Chateau Lake Louise and the Fairmont Banff Springs Hotel are offering late-winter deals, including a fifth night (or a sixth and a seventh night) free plus a $200 activity voucher; and a fourth night free, respectively.
 Skate, ski, snowshoe, visit nearby hot springs, or relax in a topnotch spa.